cmaureir/progra-alma/lectures/lecture2.rst

 If the initial value is omitted, it supposed to be 0.
 If the increment is omitted, it supposed to be 1.

-This will be clearer With some examples:
+This will be clearer with some examples:

 ==================== ===================================
 ``range(9)``         0, 1, 2, 3, 4, 5, 6, 7, 8